 Is Emilia Romagna safe for solo travelers?

 As a female solo traveler and content creator (with a day pack full of film gear), the Emilia Romagna region and its cities felt safe and surprisingly laid back.
-I would even recommend it to first time solo travelers.
+I would even recommend it to first-time solo travelers.
 Honestly, visiting Italy, my only worry was encountering gypsy pickpockets.
-But as a lesser known region, Emilia Romagna has significantly less tourist crowds compared to bigger cities like Rome, Florence, Venice.
+But as a lesser-known region, Emilia Romagna has significantly fewer tourist crowds compared to bigger cities like Rome, Florence, and Venice.
 The most touristy it got was in Bologna, where my biggest competition was amongst Italian tourists.
 Thus, there is little attraction for pickpockets to do business there.
 That does not mean that crime cannot happen and one should always use travel street smarts.
 On trains going to other cities, I would still be watchful of my belongings.

 I highly recommend buying travel insurance for added peace of mind for your Italy trip.